EgoAlpha/prompt-course/docs/PAL/PALPrompting.md

 ## Introduction

-[Gao et al., 2022(opens in a new tab)](https://arxiv.org/abs/2211.10435) The PAL framework is introduced, which involves lowering the reasoning steps and computation of the LLM's final results to the interpreter to ensure accuracy of the answers.
+[[Gao et al., 2022]](https://arxiv.org/abs/2211.10435) The PAL framework is introduced, which involves lowering the reasoning steps and computation of the LLM's final results to the interpreter to ensure accuracy of the answers.
 This reduces the failure rate of LLM's logic and computation errors.

 By outsourcing the reasoning steps to the interpreter, PAL eliminates the need for LLM to perform computations.
 The results show that even when a stronger COT is used by LLM, PAL still outperforms it in accuracy.
 Additionally, PAL can work collaboratively with weaker LLMs and expand its advantages when working with stronger LLMs.